ChayaSarah/biz-scenario/README.md

-# This is the database for Kayx and Koox Bake Shoppe orders
+# This is the repos for Kayx and Koox Bake Shoppe orders